John H. D’Arms Faculty Awards for Distinguished Graduate Mentoring in the Humanities

 - Christi-Anne Castro, Associate Professor of Music

-- Lisa Nakamura, Gwendolyn Calvert Baker Collegiate Professor of American Culture and Screen Arts, Professor of Film, Television and Media, Professor of English Language and Literature, Professor of Women’s and Gender Studies
+- Lisa Nakamura, Gwendolyn Calvert Baker Collegiate Professor of American Culture and Screen Arts, Professor of Film, Television and Media, Professor of English Language and Literature, and Professor of Women’s and Gender Studies

-- Megan Sweeney, Arthur F. Thurnau Professor, Associate Professor of English Language and Literature, Associate Professor of Afroamerican and African Studies, Associate Professor of Women’s and Gender Studies
+- Megan Sweeney, Arthur F. Thurnau Professor, Associate Professor of English Language and Literature, Associate Professor of Afroamerican and African Studies, and Associate Professor of Women’s and Gender Studies

 2020